EvolvingLMMs-Lab/OpenMMReasoner/README.md

 We provide our source `verl` code, which is a detached fork from the original [verl](https://github.com/volcengine/verl).
 You can choose to use either our version (included in this repository) or the original verl for RL training.

 The installation steps are similar to the standard verl setup.
+Please follow the instruction from verl to install all the requirements with an updated version of vllm.
 Additionally, you need to install `math-verify` to use our reward function:

 ```bash
 pip install math-verify